mulesoft-catalyst/flex-gw-cd-examples/k8s-sidecar/README.md

 In this example, the configuration is defined across multiple configuration files.
 It is also possible to store this in a single file, as shown in the [k8s-ingress-controller example](https://github.com/mulesoft-consulting/flex-gw-cd-examples/tree/develop/k8s-ingress-controller).

-**Note: the steps below are correct at time of writing, based on a beta version of Flex Gateway.
+**Note: the steps below are correct at time of writing.
 Please refer to the Flex Gateway documentation for up-to-date instructions on installing and configuring Flex Gateway:**
 [Flex Gateway Docs](https://docs.mulesoft.com/gateway/flex-gateway-overview)

 ## Pre-requisites